Published research

 Grid Trading in the Modern Crypto Era: 2019–2025

 Walk-forward analysis of 85 folds across 17 assets in the modern crypto era.
-The FIS v2 gate held cash during 71.8% of periods — including all major bear years.
+The RXI v2 gate held cash during 71.8% of periods — including all major bear years.
 Result: 100% bear-fold capital protection across all 29 folds where buy-and-hold fell more than 20%.
 Mean max drawdown: 1.0% vs. 25.0% for the always-on baseline.

 Authors